 - It triggers snap-reactions not only from aggressive but also inactive fish

 - It will unveil to you what type of bottom structure and cover is underwater

 If the fish are not present or biting shallow (less than 12 feet), you can use this same search bait to work out deeper by switch to a heavier jig head without changing the grub, but move into 12 to 20 feet of water.
 No fish there?
 Then search all the way down to 30 or 40 feet deep with the same grub and jigs up to one ounce.
 Just bounce the bottom and reel quickly enough to keep from getting snagged while you steadily swim the grub without stopping.
 You'll cover lots of water, you will uncover what habitat is down there for future reference, and you will trigger snappy reaction bites in the process.

 Other Search Baits we like using for Bass are – Spinnerbaits, Buzzbaits and Crankbaits.

 A spinnerbait is just a jig too, with a wire and flashy blades over its head.
 You can burn a heavy spinnerbait faster than any other lure - period.
 Burn the spinnerbait up high just within your visibility and you'll flush out the locations of some fine fish that may have gone totally undetected using slower baits.

-Speaking of spinnerbaits, we have field testing baits and found some of the best well constructed ones are hand built which command the attention of fish.
+Speaking of spinnerbaits, we have field testing baits and found some of the best well-constructed ones are hand built which command the attention of fish.

-We love fishing topwater and a buzzbait is just a jig with a pinwheel over its head that churns the water while making bubbles.
+We love fishing topwater and a buzzbait that is just a jig too, with a pinwheel over its head that churns the water while making bubbles.
 As a search bait, it covers water faster and is more snag less than many other topwater lures.
 This is due to you being able to visually steer it away from imminent danger while fishing through emergent wood, brush and weeds.